paulnorthrop/profileCI/README.md

 [![Downloads
 (total)](https://cranlogs.r-pkg.org/badges/grand-total/profileCI?color=brightgreen)](https://cran.r-project.org/package=profileCI)

-## Profiling a log-likelihood to calculate a confidence interval
+## Profiling a Log-likelihood to Calculate Confidence Intervals

 This package computes confidence intervals based on profile log-likelihood for one or more parameters in a user-supplied fitted